 Industrial robot arm stand out from CNCs because they can be reprogrammed.
 Robots can automate multiple applications making them incredibly versatile.
 The Motoman HP20D can be reprogrammed from cutting to milling.
 Six axis robots are able to adapt with process or part changes, avoiding the need to replace equipment when such changes arise.

 Degrees of FreedomThe types of movements a machine is capable of is determined by its degrees of freedom.
 The more degrees of freedom a machine has the more movements it will be capable of.
 CNC machines are limited to three to four degrees of freedom.
 This is sufficient for basic machining tasks but not for more complex workpieces.

-The majority of industrial robots are configured with six degrees of freedom, providing them with similar mobility as the human arm.
-Robots will be able to machine complex workpieces and create just about any shape with their full range of motion.
+The majority of robotic manipulators are configured with six degrees of freedom, providing them with similar mobility as the human arm.
+Industrial robotic arms will be able to machine complex workpieces and create just about any shape with their full range of motion.